 The Analysis of Findings about the State of the Education System in Slovakia

 The analysis aimed to identify the major problems in the education system, together with their causes and relationships.
-The analysis is based on an extensive qualitative and quantitative data collection carried out in 2017–2019.
+The analysis is based on extensive qualitative and quantitative data collection carried out in 2017–2019.
 The analytical framework was the education vision formulated in 2016, based on discussions with numerous Slovak and international experts.
 The aim of the data collection was to find out what prevents us from achieving the envisaged state as defined in the education vision.
 Problems related to education policy as well as its implementation in various contexts were examined.
 In total, 656 respondents from among all the important actors in the education system took part in the in 421 individual and group interviews.
 The quantitative survey aimed to verify the scope of the problems identified, and in total 15,322 respondents participated, from various positions in pre-primary up to higher education levels, as well as business professionals in human resources (HR).

-The analysis is based on an extensive qualitative and quantitative data collection carried out in 2017–2019.
-In the Slovak context, this is unique in terms of the sample size and the complex approach.
-Findings from the analysis will form the basis of the reform proposals to be presented by the Learning Makes Sense initiative in March 2020.
+The analysis is in the Slovak context unique in terms of the sample size and the complex approach.
+Findings from the analysis formed the basis of the reform proposal presented by the Learning Makes Sense initiative in February 2020.